Misson42/.github/README.md

 # Hevy-D

-NOTE: All Chains use a single P2P Node network that is paired with Puter.
+NOTE: All Chains use a single P2P Node network that is paired with Puter our OS.

 ### Authority Chain
 > This chain is incharge of the network.
 Auth Tokens are used by the algorithm to select forgers for each chain.
 Distribution of Auth Tokens described in Doc 2.